allegro/allegro.tech/_posts/2016-01-20-integrating-android-project-with-codecov.md

 layout: post
 title: Integrating Android project with Codecov
 author: artur.stepniewski
-tags: [android, code coverage, codecov, continuous integration]
+tags: [android, code coverage, codecov, continuous integration, tech]
 ---

 If you always search for ways to increase code quality and would like to encourage everyone in your